Keith-Cheung/FIN377-Final-Project/proposal.md

          - Startup list; can be used in a similar manner to the "S&P500" file if needed.

 ## Methodology
 In order to find a relationship between the WFH and startup quantity, we will be making a regression model using the data we collected on the quantity of startups from 2015 - 2023 and the trend of WFH from those years.
 Our X (independent) variable is the statistical amount of WFH from that year and the y (dependent) variable is the amount of startups developed from the corresponding year in order to create a regression model that accurately reflects our predictive relationship.
-The unit of observation from this regression model will be ###
+The unit of observation from this regression model will be the individual startups since they are unique examples of the units we are measuring.

 ## Continuing Research